awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-port-requirements.md

 ## PCoIP Health Check Servers<a name="health_check"></a>

-The Amazon WorkSpaces client applications perform PCoIP health checks over port 4172\.
+The Amazon WorkSpaces client applications perform PCoIP health checks over ports 4172 and 4195\.
 These checks validate whether TCP or UDP traffic streams from the Amazon WorkSpaces servers to the client applications\.
 For these checks to finish successfully, your firewall policies must allow outbound traffic to the IP addresses of the following Regional PCoIP health check servers\.

 | Region | Health check hostname | IP addresses |